eugenia1984/english/glossary.md

 - **maybe**: is a word used when you are suggesting a possibility, but you are not sure if this possibility will happen or not.
 It shows that you are not making a definite plan, but you are open to the idea.
 For example: if someone asks you if you want to go to the movies, you can say Maybe if you are not sure if you want to go or if you are available.

 - **mobile**: means something that can be moved or used on the go, like mobile phones or tablets.

+- **most** is often used to show the highest degree or the greatest amount of something.
+For instance, ``Out of all my hobbies, I enjoy reading the most`` means that you might have many hobbies, but reading is your favorite.

 - **most of the time**: means usually or very often.